KaotoIO/kaoto.io/content/docs/manual/03_designer/index.md

 6. Drop down enabling you to add more Routes or other global elements to your integration. **Only visible for Camel Routes!**
 7. Copies the full source code of your integration to the Clipboard
 8. Exports the currently visible Integration as a PNG image
+9. Generate a documentation for your integration and download it in Markdown format.
-9. Drop down showing the available Camel versions.
+10. Drop down showing the available Camel versions.
 Different runtimes are available, like Camel Main, Springboot and Quarkus.
-10. This button bar provides you with functionalities like Zoom In / Out, Reset the View, Switching the layout direction between horizontal and vertical and grants you access to the comprehensive Camel Catalog, containing all the available Components/Connectors, Enterprise Integration Patterns and Kamelets
 11. A step in your Integration with an **Error**-Marker to indicate a problem with the configuration of the step.
 12. The toolbar of the selected step.
 It provides available actions for the current selection.
+13. This button bar provides you with functionalities like Zoom In / Out, Reset the View, Switching the layout direction between horizontal and vertical and grants you access to the comprehensive Camel Catalog, containing all the available Components/Connectors, Enterprise Integration Patterns and Kamelets

 ### Working with Camel Routes
 In [Apache Camel](https://camel.apache.org), a route is a set of processing steps that are applied to a message as it travels from a source to a destination.
 A route typically consists of a series of processing steps that are connected in a linear sequence.